MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 ## Add a system-assigned identity

 Assign a system-assigned identity that is tied to your cluster, and is deleted if your cluster is deleted.
 A cluster can only have one system-assigned identity.
 Creating a cluster with a system-assigned identity requires an additional property to be set on the cluster.
-The system-assigned identity is added using C#, Resource Manager template, or the Azure portal as detailed below.
+Add the system-assigned identity using the Azure portal, C#, or Resource Manager template as detailed below.

 # [Azure portal](#tab/portal)